Cost of living · Des Moines, Iowa · 2026

 How much does housing cost in Des Moines?

 A 2-bedroom apartment in Des Moines costs approximately $1,318 per month based on HUD Fair Market Rent data.
-Housing makes up about 18% of the total monthly budget.
+At about 36% of the monthly needs budget, housing is the largest cost category here.

 Is Des Moines more expensive than the national average?